-Brekka is located in the Eastfjords of Iceland, known for its tranquility and untouched nature.
+Brekka is known for its tranquility and untouched nature.
 Only eight people live in this remote village.
 There is no school and no young families with children, except Erna and Seivur and their 14 years old daughter Johanna, who endures everyday life with indifference.

 Long gone are the heady days of the so called “Golden Age of Herring", when the village was an important centre for the fish industry.
 Fishing defined people’s lives in Brekka, and attracted many people for work.
 Now all that remain are empty homes, hinting at better times in the past.